 Inclusion at its best

 Each have three classrooms that share a social skills area.
 The social area is the hub of the centres and students are encouraged to invite mainstream friends in, cook their own lunches and engage in social activities.
 The centres are self-contained having toilets, an area for students to change for PE, meeting/chill rooms, multimedia rooms and quiet areas where students can work on their own or with visiting professionals.
-There are also garden areas on both sites and the lower school site has a small IT suite.

 We are a ‘centre without walls’ whereby inclusiveness is promoted at all levels and seen as a two way process that involves all staff and students throughout school.